 This Meticulously Updated Chevy C10 Is A Dream Machine

 There’s something beautiful about classic pickups.
-Modern ones are decent, but the old ones weren’t just the hulking beasts you find today.
-They had gorgeous looks that gave their utilitarian purpose a splash of beauty.
-While for some you can get no better than a Chevy 3100, the pickups that came a few decades later, like this C10 look even nicer, in my opinion.
-When they’re restomodded, they’re more than a hot rod, they’re pure driving and aesthetic pleasure.
+Modern ones are decent, but the old ones weren’t just hulking beasts — they had gorgeous looks that gave their utilitarian purpose a splash of beauty.
+While some swear by the Chevy 3100, the C10s that came a few decades later look even better in my book.
+And when they’re restomodded like this one, they become pure driving and aesthetic perfection.